hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 * **Value Type:** String.

-The `name` value within the [organization namespace](#organization-namespace) specifies the name assigned to the Terraform Cloud organization.
+Specifies the name assigned to the Terraform Cloud organization.

 ## Namespace: workspace